 The basic difference between investment bank and commercial bank are indicated below:

-- Investment bank offers customer specific service whereas commercial bank offers standardised services.
+- Investment bank offers customer specific service whereas commercial bank offers standardized services.

 - The customer base of a commercial bank is comparatively higher than an investment bank.